nt246/NTRES-6100-data-science/assignments/assignment_6.md

 ## Instructions: Please read through this before you begin

-- This homework is due by **10pm on Thursday 10/10/2024**.
+- This homework is due by **10pm on Thursday 10/09/25**.
 Please upload it using your personal GitHub repository for this class.

-- Please name your R markdown file `assignment_6.Rmd` and the knitted markdown file `assignment_6.md`.
+- Please name your Quarto file `assignment_6.qmd` and the rendered markdown file `assignment_6.md`.

-- For this assignment, please **reproduce this markdown file** using R markdown.
+- For this assignment, please **reproduce this markdown file** using Quarto.
 This includes the followings:

   - **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
 Pay attention to